 Is a Primary Provider - To allow this provider to be selected as a patient's primary provider and as a billing and/or rendering provider for claims, select Yes.
 Otherwise, select No.

-Signature On File - To put a message on this provider's claims, stating that there is a signature on file for this provider, select Yes.
-Otherwise, select No.
+Signature On File - To put a message on this provider's claims, stating that there is a signature on file for this provider, set the switch to Yes.
+Otherwise, set the switch to No.

 Contact Information - The provider's work address.